 The stored measurements are displayed in graphic form together with the date, start time and duration of the recording.
 The SpO2 reading is shown in white, and the pulse reading in green.
 The yellow lines represent the respective alarm limits.

-Submenu: Device Setup
+Submenu: Setup

 General Information